Bikkyin9784/INT221-CA3-Multi-Purpose-Form-/README.md

 </html>
 ```

-> ### multi-step-form.blade.php
+> ### multi-purpose-form.blade.php
-This is the content of multi step form livewire blade component.
+This is the content of multi purpose form using livewire blade component.
 ```php
 <div>